ad-ha/mg-saic-ha/README.md

 4. Select your type of account (email or phone), enter the details and select your region (EU, Asia, China)
 5. Once connected to the API, a list of available VINs associated with your account will be shown.
 Select the vehicle that you want to integrate and finish the process.

-You may add additional vehciles by following the same steps as above.
+You may add additional vehicles by following the same steps as above.

 ## SENSORS AVAILABLE